rust-lang/book/src/ch19-04-advanced-types.md

 We can combine `str` with all kinds of pointers: for example, `Box<str>` or `Rc<str>`.
 In fact, you’ve seen this before but with a different dynamically sized type: traits.
 Every trait is a dynamically sized type we can refer to by using the name of the trait.
-In Chapter 17 in the [“Using Trait Objects that Allow for Values of Different Types”] [using-trait-objects-that-allow-for-values-of-different-types]<!-- ignore -->
+In Chapter 17 in the [“Using Trait Objects That Allow for Values of Different Types”] [using-trait-objects-that-allow-for-values-of-different-types]<!-- ignore -->
 section, we mentioned that to use traits as trait objects, we must put them